-TWPF Funded TWPF nded
+TWPF Funded TPS/TWPF

+Unfunded

-2017/18 2018/19 2017/18 2018/19
+2018/19 2019/20 2018/19 2019/20

-Rate of Inflation (RPI) 3.2% 3.3% 3.2% 3.3%
+3.3% 2.6% 3.3% 2.6%

-Rate of Inflation (CPI) 2.1% 2.2% 2.1% 2.2%
+2.2% 2.0% 2.2% 2.0%

-Pensions accounts revaluation rate 2.1% 2.2% n/a n/a
+2.2% 2.0% n/a n/a

-Rate of increase in salaries 3.6% 3.7% n/a n/a
+3.7% 3.5% n/a n/a

-Rate of increase in pensions 2.1% 2.2% 2.1% 2.2%
+2.2% 2.0% 2.2% 2.0%

-Rate for discounting scheme liabilities 2.6% 2.4% 2.6% 2.4%
+2.4% 2.3% 2.4% 2.3%

--

 The estimation of the defined benefit obligations is sensitive to the actuarial assumptions set out in the tables above.
 The sensitivity analyses below have been determined based on reasonably possible changes of the assumptions occurring at the end of the reporting period and assumes for each change that the assumption analysed changes while all the other assumptions remain constant.
 The assumptions in longevity, for example, assume that life expectancy increases or decreases for men and women.
 In practice, this is unlikely to occur, and changes in some of the assumptions may be interrelated.
 The estimations in the sensitivity analysis have followed the accounting policies for the scheme, i.e. on an actuarial basis using the projected unit credit method.
 The methods and types of assumptions used in preparing the sensitivity analysis below did not change from those used in the previous period.
 Sensitivity of unfunded benefits has not been included on materiality grounds.
-The impact on the Defined Benefit Obligation in the Scheme is shown below:
+The impact on the Defined Benefit Obligation in the scheme is shown below:

-Increase in Assumption £000s Decrease in Assumption £000s

 Longevity

-(increase/decrease in 1 year) (39,630) 40,030
+(increase/decrease in 1 year)

 Rate of increase in salaries

-(increase/decrease by 0.1%) 6,050 (5,980)
+(increase/decrease by 0.1%)

 Rate of increase in pensions

-(increase/decrease by 0.1%) 17,650 (17,380)
+(increase/decrease by 0.1%)

 Rate for discounting scheme liabilities

-(increase/decrease by 0.1%) (23,310) 23,750
+(increase/decrease by 0.1%)